 If you find yourself craving a steak served al fresco, this is the place to go.
 Cuts on the menu include an eight-ounce ribeye cap and 28-ounce porterhouse that’s been dry aged for 45 days.
 Pair it with the port old fashioned, and you’ll be in for a good night.
-Book now.

 For burgers and games: Grindhouse Killer Burgers